Scholarships are financial aid awards that don’t have to be paid back.

 Scholarship Advice for Freshmen

 - Start looking for scholarships today!
 It's not too early!
 There are scholarships out there for students of almost any age.

 - Your grades don't have to be perfect to get scholarships.
-However, your eligibility for scholarships increases A LOT when you keep your GPA above 3.0!
+Many scholarships review their applicants holistically.

-- NOW is the time to get involved in clubs, activities and community service!!!
+- Get involved in clubs, activities and community service!
 Some scholarship applications ask how you were involved for each year of high school.
 Keep track of your volunteer projects and hours, as well as any certificates, awards or honors that you receive.

 Scholarship Advice for Sophomores